 1934 PamCo Major League pinball

 Description: Major League, Pacific Amusement Co.
 (PamCo), 10/34, electro-mechanical ball pitcher.
 One of the first games with a ball kicking solenoid.
 Designed by Harry Williams.
 The object is to get a ball into the "batter up" hole.
-This fires a ball to home plate.
-Next put a ball into one of the scoring holes to move the batter up ball into scoring position.
-The game is over when all balls are either in a scoring, outfield or "out" position.
-If a ball is put into the "run" hole, the playfield base kickers all fire four times to clear the bases.
+This fires a ball to home plate from the pitcher.
+Next put a ball into one of the animation scoring holes to move the batter-up ball into scoring position.
+The game is over when all balls are either in an outfield score hole or "out" position.
+There are ten 7/8" glass balls used in the game.
+Battery operated Electro mechanical pinball.
+The Pacific Amusement Major League was available in two sizes: 40"x20" (smaller), and 44"x22" (larger, which used standard sized pinball playfield glass of 43"x21".)

 Please contact me if you have this game for sale at cfh@provide.net